rn10950/RetroZilla/README.txt

 ---------------------------------

-Note: For Windows NT/2000/XP systems, you need Administrator privileges to install Mozilla.
+Note: For Windows NT/2000/XP systems, you need Administrator privileges to install RetroZilla.
 If you see an "Error 5" message during installation, make sure you're running the installation with Administrator privileges.

-    To install Mozilla by downloading the Mozilla installer, follow these steps:
+    To install RetroZilla by downloading the RetroZilla installer, follow these steps:

-	1. Click the the mozilla-win32-installer.exe link on the site you're downloading Mozilla from to download the installer file to your machine.
+	1. Click the the mozilla-win32-installer.exe link on the site you're downloading RetroZilla from to download the installer file to your machine.

-	2. Navigate to where you downloaded the file and double-click the Mozilla program icon on your machine to begin the Setup program.
+	2. Navigate to where you downloaded the file and double-click the RetroZilla program icon on your machine to begin the Setup program.

 	3. Follow the on-screen instructions in the setup